ios-factor/ios-factor.com/README.md

 #### Xcode version

-You can use an [.xcode-version](https://github.com/fastlane/ci/blob/master/docs/xcode-version.md) file in the root of your iOS project to declare the exact version of Xcode to be used for a given iOS app.
+You can use a [.xcode-version](https://github.com/fastlane/ci/blob/master/docs/xcode-version.md) file in the root of your iOS project to declare the exact version of Xcode to be used for a given iOS app.

 This way, you can configure your CI-system to automatically install and use a given Xcode version.